 With this programme we aim at broadening scientific knowledge and creating innovative solutions to contribute to more robust and flexible strategies to balance fresh water supply and demand in a changing climate.
-The innovative aspects on a general level are that we step down from the traditional top down national approach of ional scale Application form full proposal Adaptation to Climate Change guaranteeing the current service level by supply from the main water system and that we focus on bottom up local and regional measures.
+The innovative aspects on a general level are that we step down from the traditional top down national approach of guaranteeing the current service level by supply from the main water system and that we focus on bottom up local and regional measures.
 Given the complex nature of the fresh water supply problem - e.g. high pressure on water resources, complex organization of the water system, uncertainties about future conditions - simple solutions are not available and an integrated approach should be applied instead.
 A coherent academic research programme that addresses all aspects of this problem specific for the Netherlands conditions, including adaptation strategies, has not been carried out yet.
 Different from most studies is that we look to the possible response of water management to climate change within the whole river basin and associated water availability for the Netherlands and that we consider the relative economic position of the agricultural sector in an international changing context.